Parallel Algorithms Align with Neural Execution: Methodology

 DCSC spends most of its time on the repeated BFS, a subroutine known to be learned well even on relatively simple architectures \cite{velickovic_neural_2020}, as it aligns well with neural execution \cite{dudzik_graph_2022}.
 Note how they let each node consider all its incoming edges in parallel, as is done on CLRS-30.
-This not only allows the trajectory to be shortened from $O(n+m)$ to $O(n)$, but also prevents redundant computations from having to be handled explicitly.
+This not only allows the trajectory to be shortened from $O(n+m)$ to $O(n)$ but also prevents redundant computations from having to be handled explicitly.
 Except for the source, each node can carry out the same computation at each step (see \cite{velickovic_neural_2020} for details) -- just that this will only change its state whenever information flowing from the start node reaches it.
 DCSC only has to pass the index $s$ of the source node instead of computing predecessor pointers, so computation looks like depicted in figure \ref{fig:BFS}, closely resembling the situation in figure \ref{subfig:NN}.
 Therefore, efficiency is expected to be less important for predictive performance in this special case.
 An obvious upper bound to DCSC's run time is $O(n^2)$, accounting for one (two-sided) BFS per node, resulting in the big capacity reported in table \ref{tab:key}.
 There is also no guarantee for more than one node and edge being active per step per BFS, resulting in low efficiencies.
 But this represents edge cases at best, such that the average trajectories will be much shorter and more efficient, as experiments will show.
 The core of DCSC aligning so well with neural execution promises good results.

-\paragraph{Kosaraju.} The skeleton of Kosaraju's algorithm as implemented in CLRS-30 on the other hand is formed by a depth first search (DFS), which is more challenging for neural executioners \cite{velickovic_clrs_2022}.
+\paragraph{Kosaraju.} The skeleton of Kosaraju's algorithm as implemented in CLRS-30, on the other hand, is formed by a depth-first search (DFS), which is more challenging for neural executioners \cite{velickovic_clrs_2022}.
 As opposed to the closely related BFS, it is hard to parallelize.
-In fact, when relying on lexicographic ordering for tie-braking, it is considered an \emph{inherently sequential} algorithm \cite{reif_depth-first_1985}.
-Since nodes have to wait for the search to retract from its siblings, computation cannot be carried out as in figure \ref{fig:BFS}, so processing needs be timed correctly.
+When relying on lexicographic ordering for tie-braking, it is considered an \emph{inherently sequential} algorithm \cite{reif_depth-first_1985}.
+Since nodes have to wait for the search to retract from its siblings, the computation cannot be carried out as in figure \ref{fig:BFS}, so processing needs to be timed correctly.
 The total run time is $O(n+m)$, entailing the capacity and efficiencies reported in table \ref{tab:key}.